Omnistac/zedux/docs/guides/storeComposition.md

 We've probably answered this satisfactorily, but just to review:

 Zedux takes special care to make sure that a store's inspectors are called every time the store's state may change.
-So [`store.hydrate()`](/docs/api/Store.md#storehydrate), [inducers](/docs/types/Inducer.md), and actions dispatched to child stores will all find a way to notify the store's inspectors of a serializable action that can be used to reproduce the state update (#timetravel).
+So [`store.hydrate()`](/docs/api/Store.md#storehydrate), [inducers](/docs/types/Inducer.md), and actions dispatched to child stores will all find a way to notify the store's inspectors of a serializable action that can be used to reproduce the state update.

 Typically, time travel will be implemented in the Root Store's inspectors.
 But every store has the capability.